awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Customizations/Guides/4_rowlevelsecuirty.md

 #### CLI
 * If CLI then ensure your data.csv file and aws_org_tagger_lambda.py are in the same folder
+* Uncomment like 44 by removing the hash
 * Run ```python3 aws_org_tagger_lambda.py```

 #### Lambda